e-zk/cpass/README.md

 	$ cpass find site.gov
 	test@site.gov (12)

-cpass will also use the string to search through usernames:
+Note: `cpass find <string>` tries to match the given string iwhtin the whole bookmark identifier ('username@site').
+So, using an entire or partial bookmark identifier works:

-	$ cpass find person
+	$ cpass find son@wwww.google
 	person@www.google.com (18)

 If you wish, the output of `cpass ls` can be piped into other programs, such as `grep(1)`:

 	$ cpass ls | grep -E '.+\.gov' test@site.gov (12)'

-Note: Built-in regex support is coming soon(TM).

 ### opening bookmarks
 To open a bookmark, simply supply cpass with your account in the 'username@site' format: